TerrierSmallGreat Britain

 Frequently Asked Questions

-How much exercise does the Lakeland Terrier need?
+How much exercise does a Lakeland Terrier need?

-Is the Lakeland Terrier good with kids and other dogs?
+Is the Lakeland Terrier good with other pets?

 Our Shop